magento/devdocs/guides/v2.1/install-gde/prereq/zip_install.md

 8. Continue with the next section.

 <h2 id="zip-extract">Extract the software on your server</h2>
-Log in to your Magento server as, or switch to, the <a href="{{ site.gdeurl }}install-gde/prereq/apache-user.html">Magento file system owner</a> and extract the software package in the web server docroot using one of the following commands:
+Log in to your Magento server as, or switch to, the <a href="{{ site.gdeurl21 }}install-gde/prereq/apache-user.html">Magento file system owner</a> and extract the software package in the web server docroot using one of the following commands:

 <table>
 <tbody>